elephantscale/cassandra-labs/08-single-node-install/README.txt

 Any noticeable difference?

-Move cassandra directory from EBS storage to ephemeral storage Create  a cassandra dir in ephemeral storage  (/media/ephemeral0) Set correct permissions for this dir
+Move cassandra directories (data_file_directories,  commitlog_directory) from EBS storage to ephemeral storage.

+Create  a cassandra dir in ephemeral storage  (/media/ephemeral0) Set correct permissions for this dir
 Update config files and restart c*